ARM-software/arm-trusted-firmware/docs/plat/arm/tc/index.rst

 the Total Compute platform number.
 The platforms support the CPU variants listed as below:

--  TC0 has support for Cortex A510, Cortex A710 and Cortex X2.
-(Note TC0 is now deprecated)
--  TC1 has support for Cortex A510, Cortex A715 and Cortex X3.
-(Note TC1 is now deprecated)
--  TC2 has support for Cortex A520, Cortex A720 and Cortex x4.
-(Note TC2 is now deprecated)
 -  TC3 has support for Cortex A520, Cortex A725 and Cortex x925.

 Boot Sequence
 -------------